pulumi/examples/azure-py-virtual-data-center/README.md

     $ pip3 install -r requirements.txt
     ```

+1. Create a new stack intended for Production, for example:

+    ```bash
+    $ pulumi stack init prod
+    ```

+    This will appear within your Pulumi organization under the `azure-py-vdc` project (as specified in `Pulumi.yaml`).

-1. Set the configuration variables for this stack:
+1. Set the configuration variables for this stack which will be stored in a new `Pulumi.prod.yaml` file (change the values below to suit yourself):

-    Required:                               Example values:
+    Required:
     ```bash
     $ pulumi config set azure:environment   public
     $ pulumi config set azure:location      australiasoutheast